Nikan619/Nikan619/README.md

 🔭 I am currently looking for a position as a Software Engineer.
 :atom: Looing to contribute to frontend and backend for building web applications.
-♟️In my free time, I enjoy playing chess.
-I have been playing since I was 8 years old, and I accept any challenges!
-You can find me on chess.com---Username:Nikman123

 ---